Inexact projected preconditioned gradient methods with variable metrics: a Lyapunov convergence theory (extended version): The proposed flow and inexact projection

 \subsection{The flow for the IPPGD method}

-Continuous flows often provide a deeper understanding of the mechanics and dynamics underlying discrete iterations.
-There is a long history of studying optimization algorithms through the lens of ODEs; see the early work in \cite{1987Amaya,1978Botsaris}.
-In particular, ODE models have been widely used to analyze projection-type methods.
-Here, we answer one fundamental question: What is the appropriate ODE to model the dynamics of projected gradient flow when inexactness and variable metrics are involved?
+Continuous flows often provide a deeper understanding of the mechanism and dynamics underlying discrete iterations.
+There is a long history of studying optimization algorithms through the lens of ODEs; see the early work in \cite{1987Amaya,1978Botsaris}. \RG{In particular, ODE models have been widely used to analyze projection-type methods, but only for the exact PGD methods \cite{1973TANABE,1980Tanabe, 2020PatrickDaniel,2010PARIMAHMICHAEL}.
+For more practical and more efficient numerical realizations, it would be natural to incorporate preconditioning and inexact gradient projections in the PGD-type methods (IPPGDs).
+But then the convergence analysis, especially the rate of convergence, of the IPPGDs would be much more technical and challenging, compared to the analysis of exact PGD methods, as some effective variable metrics must be introduced in the analysis.
+This may be why there are still no (rigorous) studies in the literature despite the significance of the topic in both mathematical understanding and numerical solutions of constrained optimization problems and PDEs, which forms the main motivation and focus of this work.
+To do so, a natural and fundamental question arises: What is the appropriate and effective ODE to model the dynamics of the projected gradient flow when preconditioning, inexact gradient projection and variable metrics are incorporated in IPPGDs? }

-To the best of our knowledge, research in this area is sparse, despite extensive studies on exact PGD methods.
-For the case of exact projections, the most natural choice is \cite{1973TANABE,1980Tanabe}
+\RG{ It is clear that such a flow should meet two requirements: (1) it should effectively model the preconditioning and inexactness involved, and (2) it should recover the IPPGD method of interest in the discrete setting.} For the case of exact projections, the most natural choice is \cite{1973TANABE,1980Tanabe}

-This flow has also been employed in \cite{2020PatrickDaniel,2010PARIMAHMICHAEL} for solving Gross–Pitaevskii eigenvalue problems, where $P_M$ is a projection onto sphere surface, admitting a simple closed form for computation.
+This flow has also been employed in \cite{2020PatrickDaniel,2010PARIMAHMICHAEL} for solving Gross–Pitaevskii eigenvalue problems, where $P_M$ is a \RG{projection onto the surface of a sphere}, admitting a simple closed form for computation.
 We also refer readers to the related discussions in \cite{1981Botsaris,2021GaoSonAbsilStykel,2009ShikhmanStein}.
-When the trajectory initiates from an infeasible point, Tanabe in \cite{1973TANABE,1980Tanabe} slightly modified the flow by adding an additional term involving the constraint, making the trajectory gradually move towards the feasible manifold, resulting in
+When the trajectory initiates from an infeasible point, Tanabe in \cite{1973TANABE,1980Tanabe} slightly modified the flow by adding a term involving the constraint, making the trajectory gradually move towards the feasible manifold, resulting in